QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/exercises.md

 Inside B3, we got 5 black marbles and 2 red ones.

 We are picking a marble in B1, and add it into
 B2.
 Then, we are picking one B2 to B3.
-And finally we are picking one into B3. **What's the probability that the 3 marbles we picked have different colors**?
+And finally, we are picking one into B3. **What's the probability that the 3 marbles we picked have different colors**?